-Please be sure to immediately report any and all changes in your family's circumstances after your child has been enrolled.
+Be sure to immediately report any changes in your family's circumstances after your child has been enrolled.
 If you do not report changes promptly, you may lose coverage.
 These changes may include:

 - A change in household size

 - A change in address

 - A change in phone number

 - A change in household income

 - Coverage under a private or employer sponsored plan or Medical Assistance